 (figure 1.3).
 We can indeed notice

-parameter of the send
+the addr parameter of the send

 command.
 There is no way to specify the type though.
 It is because